SkoolNotes/Taproot/21eng201/_KBe21eng201retGoSTEssay.md

 11. velutha has no keys to count or cupboards to lock (99)

+12. waking ammu from her velutha dream using a creaky cupboard door (104)

+13. chacko\'s cupboard of damaged balsa airplanes (113)

 ### getting lost in cupboards

 1.  cupboards with built-in bedrooms (metaphor for punishment, 55)